- Lifestyle & Sports

 "Our attendance is growing and we're heading in the right direction with the games being on RTÉ, but we're still a bit far off getting equal pay."

 The past years have brought ups and downs for Roche, including a leg break while on international duty.
-Last year, she returned from injury to sign with Florentia San Gimignano in Italy's Serie A. In the Florentia camp for their clash with AC Milan, I encountered a footballer in her prime, awaiting her chance to shine again.
-Stephanie Rocher is ready to prove she has more to give.
+Last year, she returned from injury to sign with Florentia San Gimignano in Italy's Serie A. In the Florentia camp for their clash with AC Milan, we encounter a footballer in her prime, awaiting her chance to shine again.
+Stephanie Roche is ready to prove she has more to give.
 A whole lot more.

-To read the full interview with Stephanie Roche, pick up your own copy of the Hot Press Christmas issue, in all good stores now, or available for purchase below.
+To read the full interview with Stephanie Roche, get your copy of the Hot Press Christmas issue below.

 RELATED